taddhar/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and a partial ClientHelloOuterAAD, the client constructs a ClientHelloOuter as follows.

-First, the client determines the length L of encrypting EncodedClientHelloInner with the selected HPKE AEAD.
+The client starts determining the length L of encrypting EncodedClientHelloInner with the selected HPKE AEAD.
 This is typically the sum of the plaintext length and the AEAD tag length.
 The client then completes the ClientHelloOuterAAD with an "encrypted_client_hello" extension.
 This extension value contains the outer